Jekyll Island, GeorgiaCoastal & Beaches

 Sample 2-Day Itinerary

-Day 1: Gilded Age History & Coastal Charm
+Day 1: History and Coastal Charm

-• Lunch (12:00 PM - 1:00 PM): Grab a casual lunch at a beachside cafe or pack your own for a picnic at Great Dunes Beach Park.
+• Lunch (12:00 PM - 1:00 PM): Casual Island Fare.
+Grab a casual lunch at a local eatery or pack a picnic to enjoy at one of the island's many scenic spots.

 Where to stay near Jekyll Island